-Donald A. McGavran Hall provides a couple more faculty and administrative offices, classroom space, and a study area for students of Providence Christian College.
-Students and faculty meet on the second and third floors.
-Each classroom is equipped with a ceiling mounted LCD projector, hanging wall projector screen, ceiling mount speaker and pixie wall plate controller.
+Witherspoon Hall, formerly First Congregational Church, serves as the heart of the Providence campus as it provides a sanctuary for Chapel, administrative and faculty offices, library space, classroom space, practice rooms and a study area for students of Providence Christian College.
+Students and faculty meet on the first and second floors.
 Wired and wireless internet access is available campus wide, including all classrooms.